 Phew man, it’s been awhile..!
 Here’s an update.

 - UC DAVIS IN THE FALL!
 I’ve been officially accepted, and been working through the pre-enrollment checklist to get all set up.
-My best friend has been wonderful in helping me prep and is guiding me through the process.
 I’m extremely excited, even if slightly concerned about how quick the quarter system seems to be.
 Still very excited.

 - I visited Chicago through tagging along with my dad to a health conference (where he advocates).
 I got to meet a long time internet friend, see incredible art, attend a slam poetry night, and wander the city on my own.
 It was such a great time walking around by myself honestly, and Chicago is now one of my favorite cities.